Skip to main content

 Community Coalition

-Respira Vida – part of the Culture + Cessation Collectiveis a coalition of community leaders dedicated to addressing community-specific challenges facing Latino individuals impacted by tobacco use and nicotine addiction.
+Respira Vida – part of the Culture + Cessation Collectiveis a coalition of community leaders dedicated to addressing community-specific challenges facing Hispanic/Latino individuals impacted by tobacco use and nicotine addiction.
 These communities experience a disproportionate burden from tobacco and nicotine addiction due to a combination of factors, including a history of targeted marketing from the tobacco industry, a lack of culturally competent cessation services, and systemic inequities, from social stressors to historical mistrust of medical institutions.

 JOIN